 Usk is a very special place, not only for those who live there, but the thousands of visitors who come through the town every year.

-As we continue our post-lockdown series, featuring places right here on our doorstep, OUR SOUTH WALES drops in on this historic, multi award winning town.
+As we continue our series, featuring places right here on our doorstep, OUR SOUTH WALES drops in on this historic, multi award winning town.

 USK is very much a community of residents who love living there, as much as they enjoy the visitors who come to see what they have to offer.
 And for a place with a population less than three thousand, they certainly have a lot.